D4v1d98Ru1z/photo-library/README.md

 ### What is next?
 - [x] Adding info into the cards.
+- [x] Show the popular images when app is opened.
+- [ ] Lazy loading.
 - [ ] Error layout (not found, server error, etc).
-- [ ] Show the popular images when app is opened.

 ## Available Scripts